Brendan Gleeson

 Brendan Gleeson (born 29 March 1955) is an Irish actor.
 He has received various accolades, including a Primetime Emmy Award, two British Independent Film Awards and three IFTA Awards, along with nominations for an Academy Award, three BAFTA Awards and five Golden Globe Awards.
 In 2020, he was listed at number 18 on The Irish Times list of Ireland's greatest film actors.
 He is the father of actors Domhnall Gleeson and Brian Gleeson.

-He is known for his supporting roles in films such as Braveheart (1995), Michael Collins (1996), 28 Days Later (2002), Gangs of New York (2002), Cold Mountain (2003), Troy (2004), the Harry Potter film series (2005–2010), Suffragette (2015), Paddington 2 (2017), The Ballad of Buster Scruggs (2018), and The Tragedy of Macbeth (2021).
-He is also known for his leading roles in films such as The General (1998), In Bruges (2008), The Guard (2011), Calvary (2014), Frankie (2019), and The Banshees of Inisherin (2022) for which he received a nomination for the Academy Award for Best Supporting Actor.
+He is known for his supporting roles in films such as Braveheart (1995), Michael Collins (1996), 28 Days Later (2002), Gangs of New York (2002), Cold Mountain (2003), Troy (2004), the Harry Potter film series (2005–2010), Paddington 2 (2017), The Ballad of Buster Scruggs (2018), and The Tragedy of Macbeth (2021).
+He is also known for his leading roles in films such as The General (1998), In Bruges (2008), The Guard (2011), Calvary (2014), and The Banshees of Inisherin (2022) for which he received a nomination for the Academy Award for Best Supporting Actor.

 He won a Primetime Emmy Award in 2009 for his portrayal of Winston Churchill in the television film Into the Storm.
 He also received a Golden Globe Award nomination for his performance as Donald Trump in the Showtime series The Comey Rule (2020).
-From 2017 to 2019 he starred in the crime series Mr. Mercedes.
+From 2017 to 2019, he starred in the crime series Mr. Mercedes.
 He received an Emmy Award nomination for Stephen Frears' Sundance TV series State of the Union (2022).

 Early life

 Gleeson was born in Dublin, the son of Pat (1925–2007) and Frank Gleeson (1918–2010).
 Gleeson has described himself as having been an avid reader as a child.
-He received his second-level education at St Joseph's CBS in Fairview, Dublin where he was a member of the school drama group.
+He received his second-level education at St Joseph's CBS in Fairview, Dublin, where he was a member of the school drama group.
 He received his Bachelor of Arts at University College Dublin, majoring in English and Irish.
-He worked for several years as a secondary school teacher of Irish and English at the now defunct Catholic Belcamp College in north County Dublin, which closed in 2004.
+He worked for several years as a secondary school teacher of Irish and English at the now defunct Catholic Belcamp College in north County Dublin, which closed in 2008.
 He was working simultaneously as an actor while teaching, doing semi-professional and professional productions in Dublin and surrounding areas.
 He left the teaching profession to commit full-time to acting in 1991.
-In an NPR interview to promote Calvary in 2014, Gleeson stated he was molested as a child by a Christian Brother in primary school but was in "no way traumatised by the incident."
+In a 2014 interview to promote Calvary, a film that deals with child abuse, Gleeson stated that on one occasion in primary school a Christian Brother had "dropped the hand" on him.
 During his twenties he played Gaelic football as a full-forward for St Finian's of Swords.